RGU-Computing/NeuReg/README.md

 > **💡 Note**: All outputs are pre-generated in the repository for immediate exploration without running the full pipeline!

-💡 Note: All outputs are pre-generated in the repository for immediate exploration without running the full pipeline!

 ### 📖 Citation
 Umair Arshad et al., “NeuReg: Neuro-Symbolic QA Generation from Regulatory Compliance,” submitted to International Conference on Knowledge Capture 2025.
 GitHub Repository: https://github.com/RGU-Computing/NeuReg